Loadstringl/YEW-FREE-HUB/README.md

     updatePlayerESP()
     updateAbilityESP()
     if flyMode then startFly() end
-    if skinChanger then applySkinChanger(selectedSword) end
+    if skinChanger and selectedSword ~= "" then task.wait(1)
+        applySkinChanger(selectedSword)
+    end
-    if playerSkinChanger then applyPlayerSkin(selectedPlayerSkin) end end)
+    if playerSkinChanger then
+        task.wait(1)
+        applyPlayerSkin(selectedPlayerSkin)
+    end
+end)

 -- ============ UI 组件 ============